CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Penetration

 Additional Penetration from the Weapon Resource Class.
-Weapon Resource Class Penetration added to a Weapon Class Penetration results in the total Penetration for the Combat Roll.
+Weapon Resource Class Penetration added to a Weapon's Penetration results in the total Penetration for the Combat Roll.

 ## Range

-A Weapon Resource Class can have a Range that overrides the Weapon Class' Range that it is used with.
+A Weapon Resource Class can have a Range that overrides the Weapon's Range that it is used with.
 This can represent self propelled made projectiles or high pressure ballistic ammunition.
-If a Weapon Resource Class' Range is "None", then default to the Weapon Class' Range.
+If a Weapon Resource Class Range is "None", then default to the Weapon's Range.

 ## Damage Types